Samathy/PostOffice/README.md

 ======================

-A silly Python program which listens for connections over TCP and prints whever bytes are recieved over that connection.
+A silly Python program which listens for connections over TCP and prints whever bytes are received over that connection.
 Performs some rudimentory
 rate-limiting.